 - Taste the curry and adjust the seasoning, tartness, and spice to taste.

 - Garnish with cilantro, fresh or frozen grated coconut, and serve with rice or Indian bread.

-- Tamarind – the recipe called for ¾ – 1 tsp tamarind paste.
+- Tamarind – the recipe called for ¾ – 1 teaspoon tamarind paste.
 Also, the tanginess of the paste varies from brand to brand.
 I used Tamicon paste.
-Since I was going to serve this curry with bread, I used only ¼ tsp. tamarind paste.
+Since I was going to serve this curry with bread, I used only ¼ teaspoon tamarind paste.
 If I were serving it with rice, I would have added a little more paste for a tangy gravy.

 - Serving Suggestions – I served the curry with roti but it can also be served as stew with some bread.
 OR, semi puree the curry and serve it as soup.
 While I was eating the curry with roti, I wished I had some green chilies to bite on.
 Next time I would saute some green chilies and serve it as a condiment along with the curry.